ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 can be considered as `Serializable`.

 {{< codeImg "../types.png" >}}
-- When `not nullable`, a default value must be declared.
+- When `non-null`, a default value must be declared.
 - When `nullable`, the default value is restricted to `null`.

 {{< hint warning >}}